 - There's also plenty of discussion on how clever vampires will get around the restriction.
 In the first Angel episode, "City of," a rich vampire, Russell Winters, would set pretty girls up in apartments he owned.
 Since technically they were his guests, he could come and go as he wished – and eat them.
 When Spike showed up later in the first season, the characters tell Cordelia she shouldn't go back to her place, as Spike could just burn it down to get to her.

 - It should also be noted that this only applies to human residences; vampires and other demons have no such protection.
 Angel, in the episode "Somnambulist" from the first season, breaks into the apartment of his vampiric ex-protégé Penn with no trouble.
 This also applies to half-demons such as Connor or Billy Blim, even if ordinary humans also live there.

-- Some vampires were able to break into dormitory rooms during the first few days of semester, apparently because the freshmen had just moved in, and had not made the dorms their homes yet.
+- Some vampires were able to break into dormitory rooms during the first few days of semester, because the students where throwing a welcoming party and the flyer said "everybody is invited".

 - It was played for comedy in the second-season episode "Untouched" in which, while the human Gunn could enter an apartment and snoop around, Angel was left leaning against the invisible barrier of the doorway.
 He then fell into the apartment when the owner died in the hospital.

 - Also when Angelus and Spike are trying to gate-crash the party of their Arch-Nemesis, only they can't get in because they're Not on the List.

 - It's also played for laughs in a Buffy episode where Harmony and her vampire gang confront the Scoobies at Buffy's house.
 In reaction to Harmony's taunting, Dawn yells at her, "Why don't you just come in here and-" before she is muffled by Xander.
 Too late.
 Also, since Dawn yelled that at her specifically only Harmony can get in.
 Her lackeys are stuck outside.